Four of Five Enfield Fire Districts Considering 2027 Merger

 Protections need to be spelled out

 Unless protections are codified in the ordinance (See proposed changes, PDF) , future town administrations could weaponize it.
-Even if the Blight Committee's goal is to exercise compassion, that's not a substitute for carefully crafted laws that aim to protect.
+Even if the Blight Review Committee's goal is to exercise compassion, that's not a substitute for carefully crafted laws that aim to protect.

 This proposed blight ordinance could harm vulnerable property owners, particularly the poor, elderly, and disabled.
 The town's revision shows no consideration for these populations.
 Over minor issues, homeowners could be hit with aggressive enforcement and escalating fines.